Terms

 1.1 What PromptForge is for

-PromptForge generates production-ready AI development prompts, step-by-step build plans, and architecture overviews for legitimate software projects.
+PromptForge generates production-ready AI development prompts, step-by-step build plans for legitimate software projects.
 Examples of fully-supported use:

 - A personal project, side project, or learning exercise.